Hamilton Galloway – Alpha Phi Chapter (University of Idaho) – 2023 to Today

 William Broderick Herms – Alpha Chapter (University of California) – 1921 to 1922

-Brother Herms was Alpha Kappa Lambda’s first National President.
-He served from 1921 to 1922.
-He was born September 22, 1876, in Portsmouth, Ohio.
-He received his B.S. from the former German Wallace College, now the Baldwin-Wallace College in Berea, Ohio.
-He earned an M.A. from The Ohio State University in 1906 and pursued graduate work at Harvard University in 1907 and 1908.
+Brother William Brodbeck Herms was Alpha Kappa Lambda’s first National President, serving from 1921 to 1922.
+Born in Portsmouth, Ohio, he earned his B.S. from German Wallace College (now Baldwin Wallace University) and his M.A. from The Ohio State University in 1906.
+He pursued further graduate studies at Harvard University in 1907 and 1908.

 Brother Herms entered the Omega Chapter on May 9, 1949.